anishihara/flask-opencv-face-detection/README.md

 # Face detection with Flask

-Template for developing an application with opencv and flask with support to docker container.
+Template for developing an application with OpenCV, Flask and Docker.

 ## How to run (dev)

 ```
+$ cd app
-pipenv shell
+$ pipenv shell
-flask run
+$ flask run
 ```

 ## Build docker image and run container